xli1224/stephenmcd.github.com/_posts/tumblr/2010-05-29-announcing-gunicorn-console.md

 applications this way on a single server:

   * How can we deal with the signals interface without knowledge of process IDs?
-  * How can we gain visiblity around the ports being used?
+  * How can we gain visibility around the ports being used?
-  * How can we gain visiblity around the number of worker procesess being used?
+  * How can we gain visibility around the number of worker processes being used?
-  * How can we gain visiblity around the amount of memory being used per application?
+  * How can we gain visibility around the amount of memory being used per application?

 All of these can be answered with a small amount of command-line-fu, however I wanted this process to be ridiculously easy for our entire team.
 For quite